IoanThomas06/Snake-Genetic-Algorithm/README.txt

-What is cracka lacking mofos.
-This is the README, so pay a-fcking-ttention.

 The program here was designed as part of an A-Level project.

 The program represents an example implementation of the library/API MlApi.Snake, which can be found on NuGet here: https://www.nuget.org/packages/MLAPINET.Snake/.